 This Date in Pirates History: January 4

-Also on this date, in 1996, the Pirates signed free agent catcher Lance Parrish to a one year contract.
+Also on this date, in 1996, the Pirates signed free agent catcher Lance Parrish to a one-year contract.
 Just two years prior, the Pirates bought his contract from the Detroit Tigers.
-In 1994 he hit .270 with 3 homers and 16 RBIs in 40 games for the Pirates.
+In 1994 he hit .270 with three homers and 16 RBIs in 40 games for the Pirates.
 He spent the 1995 season in Toronto hitting just .202 in 70 games.
-Parrish, an eight time all-star, was 40-years-old at the time of his signing with the Pirates for 1996.
+Parrish, an eight time All-Star, was 40 years old at the time of his signing with the Pirates for 1996.
 He ended up not making the team that year and took a job in the Royals system, ending his playing career.
 He was a career .252 hitter with 324 homers and 1070 RBIs.
 Parrish won three Gold Glove awards and six Silver Slugger awards.
 He is 11th all-time in games caught and only four catchers have hit more homers while behind the plate.